-Variable Description Default ldap-asav-status {enable disable} Enable to query an LDAP server for an email user's preferences to enable or disable antispam and/or antivirus processing for email messages destined for them. disable ldap-domain-routing-port <port_int></port_int> Enter the port number on which the SMTP servers in the LDAP profile listen.
+Variable Description Default ldap-asav-status {enable disable} Enable to query an LDAP server for an email user's preferences to enable or disable antispam and/or antivirus processing for email messages destined for them. disable Idap-domain-routing-port <port_int></port_int> Enter the port number on which the SMTP servers in the LDAP profile listen.
 If you enable ldap-domain-routing-smtps, this setting automatically changes to the default port number for SMTPS, but can still be customized.
 The default SMTP port number is 25; the default SMTPS port number is 465.
 This option is valid when relay-type is ldap-domain-routing.
-25 ldap-domain-routing-profile <ldap-profile_name></ldap-profile_name> Select the name of the LDAP profile that has the FQDN or IP address of the SMTP server you want to query.
-Also configure Idap-domain-routing-port conting-port conti ldap-domain-routing-smtps {enable disable} Enable to use SMTPS for connections originating from or destined for this protected server.
-This option is valid when relay-type is ldap-domain-routing. disable ldap-groupowner-profile <ldap- profile_name></ldap- Select an LDAP profile to send the quarantine report to a group owner, rather than individual recipients.
-No default. ldap-routing-profile <ldap- profile_name></ldap- Select an LDAP profile for mail routing.
-No default. ldap-routing-status {enable disable} Enable/disable LDAP mail routing. disable ldap-user-profile cprofile name> Select the name of an LDAP profile in which you have configured, enabling you to authenticate email users and expand alias email addresses or replace one email address with another by using an LDAP query to retrieve alias members.
-No default. max-message-size <limit_int></limit_int> Enable then type the limit in kilobytes (KB) of the message size.
+25 Idap-domain-routing-profile <idap-profile_name></idap-profile_name> Select the name of the LDAP profile that has the FQDN or IP address of the SMTP server you want to query.
+Also configure Idap-domain-routing-port <port_int> on page 112 and Idap-domain-routing-smtps {enable disable} on page 112.
+This option is valid when relay-type is set to ldap-domain-routing.</port_int> Idap-domain-routing-smtps {enable disable} Enable to use SMTPS for connections originating from or destined for this protected server.
+This option is valid when relay-type is ldap-domain-routing. disable Idap-groupowner-profile <idap- profile_name&gt;</idap- Select an LDAP profile to send the quarantine report to a group owner, rather than individual recipients.
+Idap-routing-profile <idap- profile_name&gt;</idap- Select an LDAP profile for mail routing.
+Idap-routing-status {enable disable} Enable/disable LDAP mail routing. disable Idap-user-profile <profile name&gt;</profile Select the name of an LDAP profile in which you have configured, enabling you to authenticate email users and expand alias email addresses or replace one email address with another by using an LDAP query to retrieve alias members. max-message-size <limit_int></limit_int> Enable then type the limit in kilobytes (KB) of the message size.
 Email messages over the threshold size are rejected.
-Note: If both this option and expire-inactivity <days_int> on page 244 in the session profile are enabled, email size will be limited to whichever size is smaller.</days_int> 204800KB
+Note: If both this option and expire-inactivity <days_int> on page 272 in the session profile are enabled, email size will be limited to whichever size is smaller.</days_int> 204800KB